On the countable, measure preserving relation induced on an homogeneous quotient, by the action of a discrete group: Main definitions and outline

+The Ramanujan-Petersson conjectures ask for conditions on the representation $\pi$ such that the above representation of the Hecke algebra $\mathcal H_0(\Gamma, G)$ into $B(H^\Gamma)$ extends to a continuous $C^\ast$-algebra representation of the reduced Hecke $C^\ast$-algebra $\mathcal H(\Gamma, G)$ introduced above (see \cite{Ra} for this particular formulation of the statement of the Ramanujan-Petersson conjectures).
+This conjecture has been solved affirmatively, in the context of automorphic forms, by P. Deligne (\cite{De}).

+One situation where the Ramanujan-Petersson conjecture is still open is when $\pi$ is a Koopman unitary representation associated with a measure-preserving transformation of the group $G$ on an infinite measure space $(\cX,\nu)$.
+We assume, as in the introduction, that the subgroup $\Gamma$ admits a fundamental domain $F$ in $\cX$ with $\nu(F)=1$.
+In this case $H=L^2(\cX,\nu)$ and the Koopman unitary representation $\pi=\piK$ is given by (see e.g. \cite{Ke})

+In this situation, the larger space $\mathcal V$ is the space of measurable functions on $\cX$.
+We extend $\pi$ to a representation of $G$ into the linear isomorphism group of the vector space $\mathcal V$, by using the same formula as above.
+Clearly the space $\mathcal V^\Gamma$ is identified with the space of measurable functions on $F$.
+The natural choice for the space $H^\Gamma$ is then $L^2(F,\nu|_F)$.
+If $\sigma$ is an element in $G$, using the choice of coset representatives as in formula (\ref{doublecosets}), the general formula (\ref{genhecke}) gives a Hecke operator

+acting as a bounded linear operator on $L^2(F,\nu|_F)$.
+The Hecke operator has consequently the formula As explained before, this gives a $\ast$-algebra representation of the Hecke algebra of double cosets $\mathcal H_0(\Gamma, G)$.
+Since the constant function $1\in L^2(F,\nu)$ is left invariant by all operators (and their adjoints) in formula (\ref{hecke}), it follows that restricting to the orthogonal space we obtain a $\ast$-algebra representation of the Hecke algebra $\mathcal H_0(\Gamma, G)$ into $B(L_0^2(F,\nu))$.
+The Ramanujan-Petersson conjecture then asks for conditions on the action of $G$ on $\cX$ so that this representation extends to a (continuous) $C^\ast$-algebra representation of the reduced Hecke $C^\ast$-algebra $\mathcal H(\Gamma, G)$ into $B(L_0^2(F,\nu))$.

+If the condition in formula (\ref{sigmaequal}) holds true, then the Hecke $C^*$-algebra $\mathcal H(\Gamma, G)$ is commutative (\cite{Kr}) and the Hecke operators are selfadjoint (\cite{Pe}).
+The continuity conditions on the representation of the Hecke algebra may be reformulated as a condition on the location of the spectrum of the Hecke operators $T(\Gamma\sigma\Gamma)|_{L_0^2(F,\nu)}, \sigma \in G$.
+In the case $G = \PGL(2, \mathbb Q)$, $\Gamma=\PSL_2(\Z)$, where $\cX$ is the upperhalf complex plane $\mathbb H$ and $G$ acts by M\"obius transformations, these conditions are replaced by a condition on the point spectrum of the Hecke operators (see e.g. \cite{Sa}).

-Let $G$ be a countable, discrete group acting ergodicaly, by measure preserving transformation on an infinite measure space $(\cX,\nu)$, with $\sigma$-finite measure $\nu$.
-In addition we assume that $\Gamma \subseteq G$ is an almost normal subgroup, that has a fundamental domain $F$ of finite measure in $\cX$.
-We consider the countable measurable equivalence relation $\cR_G$ on $\cX$ induced by the orbits of $G$, and let $\cR_G| F$ be its restriction to $F$ (thus two points in $F$ are equivalent if and only if they are on the same orbit of $G$).
-The $C^*$-algebra groupoid structure corresponding to such a quotient was studied in ([LLN],[RP]) .
+Recall that the discrete group $G$ is acting ergodicaly and a.e. freely, by measure-preserving transformations on an infinite measure space $(\mathcal X,\nu)$ with $\sigma$-finite measure $\nu$.
+We assumed that the restriction of this action to $\Gamma$ admits a fundamental domain $F$ of measure 1.
+We consider the countable measure-preserving equivalence relation $\cR_G$ on $\cX$ induced by the orbits of $G$ (see e.g. \cite{Ga}), and its restriction $\cR_G|_F$ to $F$.
+We will analyze the Hecke operators associated to this data, introduced in formula (\ref{hecke}), from the point of view of the countable measure-preserving equivalence relation $\cR_G|_F$.